samvratgowda/Samvrat-Gowda-BSE-Portfolio/index.md

 One challenging part was the setup of the accelerometer as the example code on the setup instructions for my accelerometer may have not been updated.
 I had to find an example code on the Arduino IDE which was meant for a different accelerometer but still worked for my accelerometer.
 Another challenge was the inconsistency of the accelerometer which made it difficult to find values that signal that the knee is moving inwards.
 The only way to solve this was through trial and error and I eventually found the right values.

-The next step for the project is to get my bluetooth module to work, transfer my wiring from my breadboard to the Adafruit ProtoShield, and sew all the components to the knee sleeve.
+The next step for the project is to get my Bluetooth module to work, transfer my wiring from my breadboard to the Adafruit ProtoShield, and sew all the components to the knee sleeve.

 ## Code
 <!--